dansteingart/without_the_hot_air/pages_md/SEwtHA_39.md

 This section, which can safely be skipped, provides more details behind the formula for tidal power used in the previous section.
 I’m going to

-<span class="figurenumber">Figure G.2.</span> A shallow-water wave.
+<div class='caption'><span class="figurenumber">Figure G.2.</span> A shallow-water wave.
 Just like a deep-water wave, the wave has energy in two forms: potential energy associated with raising water out of the light-shaded troughs into the heavy-shaded crests; and kinetic energy of all the water moving around as indicated by the small arrows.
 The speed of the wave, travelling from left to right, is indicated by the much bigger arrow at the top.
-For tidal waves, a typical depth might be 100 m, the crest velocity 30 m/s, the vertical amplitude at the surface 1 or 2 m, and the water velocity amplitude 0.3 or 0.6 m/s.
+For tidal waves, a typical depth might be 100 m, the crest velocity 30 m/s, the vertical amplitude at the surface 1 or 2 m, and the water velocity amplitude 0.3 or 0.6 m/s.</div>

 | *h* (m) | *ρg*<sup>3/2</sup>√<span style="text-decoration:overline">*d*</span>*h*<sup>2</sup>/2 (kW/m) |
 |---------|----------------------------------------------------------------------------------------------|